Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 {
 	@Override public void onDismissView()
 	{
-		// Will be called when the InterstitialView is closed
+		// Will be called when the FeedView is closed
 		// This is a good time to resume your game
 	}

 	@Override public void onReadyToShow()
 	{
-		// Will be called when the InterstitialView is about to open
+		// Will be called when the FeedView is about to open
 		// This is a good time to pause your game
 	}
 });